lirik90/py-icap-server/README.md

 How it works?
 -------------

-You can use a framework by importing stuff from the py-icap-server package, extending the protocol handler class and starting the server, passing your handler to it:
+You can use a framework by importing stuff from the pyicapserver package, extending the protocol handler class and starting the server, passing your handler to it: